Sanglorian/orcus/Orcus Rulebook - current.md

 Light shields are strapped to your arm, you can still use your hand (for example, to hold things or climb, but not to wield a weapon).
 Heavy shields are strapped to your arm and held in your hand, so you cannot use your hand for anything else.

 A shield's bonus applies to Armor Class and Reflex defenses.

+**Speed Penalty:** The wearer's speed is reduced by the listed amount.
+If the wearer has multiple movement modes (for example, walk, swim and fly speeds), the penalty applies to each movement mode.

 ### Light Armor